As we reported out there yesterday, big trouble for the Democrats.

 September 25th and 28 was a raw day.

-The high low temperatures were 50 and 39.
+The high, low temperatures were 50 and 39.

-It was even worse in 1942, was 46 and 30 degrees, high and low.
+It was 46 and 30 degrees, high and low.

 Caused a big public stir.

-A public stir earliest.
+A public stir, earliest.

 And it's causing a big public stir today, too.

-I don't know how many of you people saw this, but I I know that I am probably going to be target number, well, I'm going to be in the top ten.
+Speaking of massive climate change, ladies and gentlemen, I don't know how many of you people saw this, but I know that I am probably going to be target number, well, I'm going to be in the top 10.

-Nuremberg style trials proposed for global warming skeptics.
+Nuremberg-style trials proposed for global warming skeptics.

 Name of the magazine is Grist.

-When the impacts are really hitting us, and we're in a full worldwide scramble to minimize the damage we should have war crimes trials for these bastards.
+Roberts wrote in the online publication September 19th this year, when we've finally gotten serious about global warming, when the impacts are really hitting us and we're in a full worldwide scramble to minimize the damage, we should have war crimes trials for these bastards.

-Some sort of crime at Nuremberg.
+Some sort of crime Nuremberg.

 I wonder if anybody's going to ask Gore and Moyers about this.

-um Now, the global warming denial industry has got some people upset because that's Holocaust terminology.
+Now, the global warming denial industry has got some people upset because that's Holocaust terminology.

 Let's be blunt.

-This illusion is an affront to those who suffered and died in the Holocaust.
+The illusion, this illusion is an affront to those who suffered and died in the Holocaust.

 This illusion has no place in the discourse on climate change.